bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationbillruleset.md

-# Pay & Bill - ClientCorporationBillRuleset
+# Pay and Bill - ClientCorporationBillRuleset

 An effective-dated entity that represents all the rules on a ClientCorporation.
 ClientCorporationBillRuleset is the flattened entity.
 When making PUT and POST calls